-- Development must be well-designed, sustainable and create a locally distinctive sense of place, meeting the following requirements of this policy, proportionate to the scale and nature of the development. - 2.
-Development must include positive design features to reduce carbon use or achieve carbon neutrality and to support biodiversity. - 3.
-Development must complement the immediate context and wider village character in terms of scale, height, massing, set-back from the road, and any pattern of front and rear gardens. - 4.
-Development must complement traditional front boundary treatments, in the form of low (below 1 metre) walls using traditional local materials or hedges. - 5.
-Development must provide active frontages to face roads or spaces, in the form of elevations with windows and doors, so as to provide overlooking and natural surveillance. - Opportunities must be taken to prioritise pedestrian permeability and connectivity, including by providing convenient links to existing footpath networks for people of all ages and levels of mobility. - 7.
-Shared traffic and pedestrian space will only be supported where it would enable safe walking for people of all ages and levels of mobility. - 8.
-Development must cause no harm to surrounding land or properties through surface water runoff and hard surface areas should be minimised and should use permeable surface materials to allow water drainage, whilst also complementing the historic character of the area. - 9.
-Landscaping and planting should be an integral part of the design and layout, to reinforce the rural and historic character of the area, also meeting the requirements of Policy MME1. - 10.
-Landscaping and green infrastructure must form an integral part of the design and layout of development, to support amenity, recreation and biodiversity. - 11.
-Materials must be durable, with a high standard of finish and use of local or recycled materials will be supported. - 12.
-All new dwellings must include discreetly located and screened storage space for bins and recycling. - 13.
-The spacing and separation of properties should provide sufficient access for maintenance and repair. - 14.
-Innovative and creative design solutions for the specific site and context will be supported, especially where they incorporate superior environmental performance.
+- 1. Development proposals should be well-designed, sustainable and create a locally distinctive sense of place.
+As appropriate to their scale, nature and location. development proposals should respond positively to the following principles: - a.
+Development should include positive design features to reduce carbon use or achieve carbon neutrality and to support biodiversity; - b.
+Development should complement the immediate context and wider village character in terms of scale, height, massing, set-back from the road; - c.
+For residential development, the scheme should complement any established pattern of front and rear gardens in the vicinity of the site. - 2.
+Boundary treatments should reflect those in the immediate vicinity of the proposal and with an emphasis on the use of hedgerows or low walls using traditional local materials. - 3.
+Development should provide active frontages to face roads or spaces, in the form of elevations with windows and doors, so as to provide overlooking and natural surveillance. - 4.
+Opportunities should be taken to prioritise pedestrian and cycle convenience, permeability and connectivity, including: - a. providing safe and attractive pedestrian circulation within development for people of all ages and levels of mobility; - b. providing convenient links to existing footpath networks around the site; - c. only using shared traffic and pedestrian space where it would enable safe walking for people of all ages and levels of mobility; - d. providing cycle paths and links. - 5.
+Development should be designed to manage surface water run-off including: - a. minimising hard surface areas; - b. using permeable surface materials to allow water to soak though; - c. designing surface areas to complement the historic character of the area. - 6.
+Landscaping and planting should be an integral part of the design and layout, to reinforce the rural and historic character of the area, also meeting the requirements of Policy MME1. - 7.
+Landscaping and green infrastructure should form an integral part of the design and layout of development, to support amenity, recreation and biodiversity. - 8.
+Materials should be durable, with a high standard of finish and use of local or recycled materials will be supported. - 9.
+Where practicable, all new dwellings should include discreetly located and screened storage space for bins and recycling. - 10.
+Where practicable, the spacing and separation of properties should provide sufficient access for maintenance and repair.

+11. Innovative and creative design solutions for the specific site and context will be supported, especially where they incorporate superior environmental performance.